stephan-klein/ge-sc-machine/README.md

 - Improved exception handling
 - Frontend: In react app's package.json lock certain older dependencies of react-force-graph s.t `yarn start` does not end in an ECMAScript Error

+Also in this branch, the HGT Model was activated by
+- uncommenting the prepared configuration in `utils.py` and replacing the paths to the relevant model snapshots in `config.py`
+- Fixing the implementation in `model_hgt.py` so that it does not crash when encountering an unknown edge type in the input graph

 # Overview
 This project was created to bring out the APIs of vulnerability detection for smart contracts based on heterogeneous graph embeddings.
 <p align="center">